KS Department of Credit Unions website

 Examination Process

-The examination process utilizes a risk-based approach that focuses on seven risk factors.
+The examination process utilizes a risk-based approach which focuses on seven risk factors.
 With this approach, the examination will direct more time and attention towards the risk areas where more risk is perceived and less towards those risk areas where a lesser degree of risk is anticipated.

-The seven risk areas are: (1) credit risk, (2) interest rate risk, (3) liquidity risk, (4) transaction risk, (5) compliance risk, (6) strategic risk, and (7) reputation risk.
-In addition to assessing the level of risk in these seven risk areas, the examination process also involves assigning CAMEL ratings for the areas of: Capital adequacy, Asset quality, Management, Earnings, Liability & asset management, as well as a composite rating.
-The CAMEL ratings are confidential and cannot be disclosed to the public without the approval of the Kansas Department of Credit Unions.
+In addition to assessing the level of risk in these seven risk areas, the examination process also involves assigning CAMELS ratings for the areas of: Capital Adequacy, Asset Quality, Management, Earnings, Liability & Asset Management and Sensitivity to Market Risk, as well as a composite rating.
+The CAMELS ratings are confidential and cannot be disclosed to the public without the approval of the Kansas Department of Credit Unions.

 Regular examinations are typically performed every 12 to 15 months; section 17-2206(b) of the Kansas Credit Union Act specifies an 18 month maximum.
 Some examinations are scheduled to be concurrent with an NCUA insurance review.
 Credit unions exhibiting significant weaknesses during the regular examination become subject to periodic supervision contacts between regular examinations to assess the credit union's progress in addressing the issues raised during the prior examination.